 While shopping online, have you ever wondered how Amazon knows your favorite books, makeup, or shoes?
-Amazon uses a recommendation engine (typically with machine learning or artificial intelligence) to suggest products that it thinks you would be interested in buying.
+Amazon uses a Java recommendation engine (typically with machine learning or artificial intelligence) to suggest products it thinks you would be interested in buying.

-Both Java and Python offer many advantages, but they differ in several ways.
-Python is one of the world’s most popular programming languages, and it’s easy to learn.
+When it comes to Java vs. Python, they offer many advantages, but they differ in several ways.
+Python is one of the world’s most popular programming languages and is easy to learn.
 Plus, Python doesn’t require a lot of complex programming skills often associated with object-oriented languages.

 In addition, Java is hard to beat for end-over-end value in building complex enterprise applications.
 Java is a true workhorse throughout the industry, and it’s maintained an excellent reputation for many years.